namberino/obsidian-notes/Namicon/Controls/Dynamics & Control/Control Theory.md

 ![](./Assets/lqe-lqr-system-diagram.png)

 If we have a linear system that's controllable and observable, we can develop an LQR and LQE to optimally estimate the full state of the system and control the system even when there's some Gaussian noise and disturbances.
-This is called the Linear Quadratic Gaussian (LQG) control.
+This is called the Linear Quadratic Gaussian (LQG) regulator.
 There are some limitations to this and is the motivation for robust control.

 $$
 \begin{aligned}